+4.5.5.
 Change a 3D View Dynamically

 You can view objects from any viewing direction by holding down mouse or other pointing devices and moving dynamically.
 With dynamic viewing, you can display the effects of changing viewpoint while you change the view.
 You can execute move or zoom operations as the 3D Orbit is active.
 When the 3D Orbit is active, you are not allowed to modify objects.
+GstarCAD supports more orbit options like Free Orbit, 3D Continuous Orbit, Orbit along the X-axis, Orbit along the Y-axis, Orbit along Z-orbit and 3D Orbit Center.
+Additionally users can create two new meshes through DISH and DOME commands.
 To close 3D Orbit, press Enter, ESC or choose Exit from the shortcut menu.

+4.5.6.
 Hide Lines or Shade 3D Objects